Toronto Rifles

 The Toronto Rifles were a minor-league professional American football team active between 1964 and 1967.
-It was based in Toronto, Ontario.
+It was based in Toronto, Ontario, Canada.
 The team's home fields were Maple Leaf Stadium (1965) and Varsity Stadium from 1966 to 1967.
 The team was owned by Montreal businessman Johnny Newman.

 As the Quebec Rifles, the team was the first professional American football team to be based in Canada.
-It played the 1964 season in Montreal, Quebec in the original United Football League.
+It played the 1964 season in Montreal, Quebec, in the original United Football League.
 When the Continental Football League (COFL) was established for the 1965 season with former UFL teams, the Quebec Rifles were admitted and transferred to Toronto to become the Toronto Rifles due to the lack of a suitable facility in Montreal.
-The Rifles competed in the Continental League from 1965–67, but the owners pulled out in the middle of their final season after having lost a reported $400,000 in their final full season.
+The Rifles competed in the Continental League from 1965 to 1967, but the owners pulled out in the middle of their final season after having lost a reported $400,000 in their final full season.
 The league took over the club and planned to have it play all of its games on the road, but several weeks later the team folded after having played only four games.

 The team finished second in the league in 1965, losing to the Charleston Rockets in the league championship.
 In 1967, however, the Canadian Football League's Toronto Argonauts signed away the Rifles' head coach, Leo Cahill, quarterback Tom Wilkinson and running back Joe Williams.
 Meanwhile, Alan Eagleson took over the franchise.
-The team declared bankruptcy four games into the 1967 season and the league folded the franchise at the same time as the Akron Vulcans.
+The team declared bankruptcy four games into the 1967 season, and the league folded the franchise at the same time as the Akron Vulcans.

 The Rifles had a Canadian-based rival, the Montreal Beavers, when in the Continental Football League.